• Home

-Take photos of all fish caught and carefully select which one to submit at the end of your fishing day.
+Take photos of fish you might want to enter and upload when you are finished.
 Multiple entries will be removed and only first entry will be counted.

 • Phone or digital camera is fully charged